J-onah/Ascenda-Hotel-Booking-Website/README.md

+# Ascenda Hotel Booking Website
+This project is a web application to simulate a hotel booking website and is made for Ascenda.
+<br> The project uses ReactJS for the frontend and Go for the backend.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).